DivyanshKushwaha/Pizza-Sales-Dashboard/README.md

 - Percentage of Sales by Pizza Category
 - Percentage of Sales by Pizza Size
 - Pizzas sold by Pizza Category
-- Top 5 and Bottom 5 Pizzas by Revenue and Quantity
+- Top 5 and Bottom 5 Pizzas by Revenue, Quantity and Total Orders

 ## About the Dataset